keyasha99/post-install-config/README.md

 <img src="https://i.imgur.com/pCo53zI.png" height="80%" width="80%" alt="osTicket Post"/>
 </p>
 <p>
-To create a new department, go back to the Agents tab and then Departments.
+To create a new department, return to the Agents tab and Departments.
 Go to Add New Department.
 </p>
 <br />